-BFL has robust internal controls system in place, driven through various procedures and policies which are reviewed and tested periodically, across all processes, units and functions.
-Our risk and credit teams have the eye on the market; have inbuilt processes to identify the existing and probable risks and to mitigate the identified risks.
-Senior management also monitor the mitigating measures.
-The Company has various committees including Risk Management Committee and the Asset and Liability Committee, with participation from various functions, which are designed to review and oversee critical aspects of the Companys operations.
+BFL has robust internal controls system in place, driven through various procedures and policies which are reviewed and tested periodically, across processes, units and functions.
+Our risk and credit teams have an eye on the market; have inbuilt processes to identify the existing and probable risks and to mitigate identified risks.
+Senior management also monitors the mitigating measures.
+The Company has various committees including Risk Management Committee and the Asset and Liability Committee, with participation from various functions, which are designed to review and oversee critical aspects of BFLs operations.

 BFL has instituted the three lines of defence model, viz.

-• First Line of Defence - Internal Operation Management and Management Controls
+• First Line of Defence - Internal Operations Management and Management Controls.

-BFL has a dedicated control functions for testing design and efficiency of ICOFR on regular basis and timely remediation of control deficiencies identified, if any.
-Further, the Company monitors Information and Technology General Controls (ITGC) on a periodic basis.
-The Company has formed specialised units within IT and operations function for carrying out regular checks to ensure process set for these functions are complied with and gaps, if any, identified are set right on regular basis.
-The control functions implement, review and monitor the standards and lay down standard policies and procedures by which the functions manage risks including compliance with regulatory guidelines and applicable laws, adherence to operational controls and relevant standards of conduct.
+BFL has dedicated control functions for testing the design and efficiency of ICOFR on regular basis and timely remediation of control deficiencies identified, if any.
+Further, we monitor Information and Technology General Controls (ITGC) on a periodic basis.
+The Company has formed specialised units within IT and operations function for carrying out regular checks to ensure that the processes set for these functions are complied with and gaps identified, if any, are set right on regular basis.
+The control functions implement, review and monitor the standards and lay down policies and procedures by which the functions manage risks including compliance with regulatory guidelines and applicable laws, adherence to operational controls and relevant standards of conduct.

-The Company has implemented required controls through systems and processes ensuring a robust control framework.
-It has an Information Systems Audit team, as a part of its Internal Audit team, to identify and address technology and IT-related security issues commensurate with the nature and complexities of its operations.
-The Internal Audit department and compliance function review the business units adherence to internal processes and procedures as well as to regulatory and legal requirements providing timely feedback to Management for corrective action, including minimising the design risk, if any.
+The Company has implemented controls through systems and processes ensuring a robust control framework.
+The scope of risk based internal audit of the Company also includes system and process audits in respect of all critical processes.
+The Internal Audit department and compliance function review the business units adherence to internal processes and procedures as well as to regulatory and legal requirements providing timely feedback to management for corrective action, including minimising the design risk, if any.

 BFLs Risk Management, Operational Risk Management, Information Technology and Cyber Security practices have been already elaborated in earlier sections of this chapter.

 The Audit Committee of the Board also reviews the performance of the audit and compliance functions and reviews the effectiveness of controls and compliance with regulatory guidelines.
-In the opinion of Board of Directors and the senior management, internal control systems are well placed and working in an efficient manner.
+In the opinion of Board and the Senior management, internal control systems are well placed and work in a satisfactory manner.